Youth Justice Programs

 Crown caution.
 Ex: Referral to community programs (Extrajudicial Measures)

-Police can send to court and then the crown may refer to a community program (Extrajudicial Sanctions)
+Police can send the youth to court and then the crown may refer to a community program (Extrajudicial Sanctions)

 Who is eligible?

-Youth from age 12 to 17, who have committed minor offences and who are taking responsibility for their actions.
+Youth 12 to 17 years of age, who have committed minor offences and who agree to take responsibility for their actions.

 How does the program operate?

-The police refer cases instead of laying a formal charge, or the Crown Attorney refers cases once a charge has been laid.
+The police refer cases directly to Elizabeth Fry Society Simcoe Muskoka instead of laying a formal charge, or the Crown Attorney refers cases once a charge has been laid.

 The young person appears before the committee with a parent/guardian or a responsible adult.